wevertonbio/florabr/README.md

 - `select_by_vernacular()`: Search for taxa using vernacular names.
 - `select_species()`: Select species based on its characteristics and distribution.
-- `subset_species()`: Extract a subset of species from Brazilian Flora 2020 database.
+- `subset_species()`: Extract a subset of species from Flora e Funga do Brasil database.

-### Spatialize distribution and use Brazilian Flora to flag records
+### Spatialize distribution and use Flora e Funga do Brasil to flag records

 - `get_pam()`: Get a presence-absence matrix of species.
-- `filter_florabr()`: Identify records outside natural ranges according to Brazilian Flora 2020.
+- `filter_florabr()`: Identify records outside natural ranges according to Flora e Funga do Brasil.
-- `get_spat_occ()`: Get Spatial polygons (SpatVectors) of species based on its distribution (States and Biomes) according to Brazilian Flora 2020.
+- `get_spat_occ()`: Get Spatial polygons (SpatVectors) of species based on its distribution (States and Biomes) according to Flora e Funga do Brasil

 ## Installation